 Figure 17.
-The number of projects out of a total of 132 projects for which a mitigation obligation was due where proponents elected to fulfill the obligation by either: 1.
-Permittee Responsible Mitigation (PRM) where the developer implemented three credit projects to offset 52 of their own subsequent development projects; or 2. a contribution to the Stewardship Account (SA).
-Nineteen additional projects are not included in this graph because no mitigation was ultimately required from the developer because the HQT mathematical result was zero (n=7), the final debit calculation was near zero and local facts surrounding the project warranted revising the obligation to zero (n=11), or the developer obtained a waiver from MSGOT (n=1).
+Sixty-seven projects that reached Completed Review in 2020 and resulted in a mitigation obligation.
+The proponents for these projects elected to fulfill the obligation by either: 1.
+Permittee Responsible Mitigation (PRM) where the developers implemented a credit project or projects to offset of their own subsequent development projects; 2. a contribution to the Stewardship Account (SA); or 3. a combination of both PRM and a contribution to the SA.
+Twenty-two additional projects are not included in this graph because no mitigation was ultimately required from the developer because the HQT mathematical result was zero (n=8) or the final debit calculation was near zero and local facts surrounding the project warranted revising the obligation to zero (n=14)